Updated: Jul 1

 Take a chair outside and sit in the sun (hat, sunscreen).
 Change the oil in your car.

 Make a pot of tea and call your aunt, grandma, brother.
-Replace the flat on your bicycle.
+Tune up your bicycle.

 Practice a musical instrument.
 Start a journal or resurrect one.